-89. Insurers must be run by people who are competent to fill their roles.
-That means ensuring that individuals have appropriate expertise and experience and, in the case of non-executive directors, give sufficient time to fulfil their obligations to a high standard.
+93. Insurers must be run by people who are competent to fill their roles.
+This means ensuring that individuals have appropriate expertise and experience and, in the case of non-executive directors, give sufficient time to fulfil their obligations to a high standard.

-90. It is the responsibility of an insurer's board to ensure that individuals appointed to senior management positions are competent to fill them.
+94. It is the responsibility of an insurer's board to ensure that individuals appointed to senior management positions (ie Senior Insurance Management Functions and key function holders) are competent to fill them.
 As an insurer grows and changes, and as the challenges it faces change, it may need different board members and management.
-The Chair and independent directors should stand ready to have an open exchange of views with the PRA on the performance of senior management, as should the Senior Independent Director on the performance of the Chair.

-91. The board should have a mix and balance of skills so that collectively it can understand the breadth of the business.
+The Chair and independent non-executive directors should stand ready to have an open exchange of views with the PRA on the performance of senior executive management, as should the Senior Independent Director on the performance of the Chair.
+The board should have a mix and balance of skills so that collectively it can understand the breadth of the business.
 The PRA expects many on an insurer's board to have expertise in financial services, though this is not a pre-requisite for all members.
 The PRA expects all board members, either at the outset or after a set period of time, to develop an understanding of the different areas of the business and the main prudential risks and controls, and so to be able to engage in an informed conversation with the PRA.
-The PRA expects more than one independent director to understand major lines of business and risk controls, in order to avoid undue reliance on individuals by the board as a whole.
+The PRA expects more than one independent non-executive director to understand major lines of business and risk controls, to avoid undue reliance on individuals by the board as a whole.